Skip to content

 Deep Dive into C/C++ Compilation and Linking Part 3: How to Create and Use Static Libraries

-In the previous blog post, I briefly covered the basic introduction to static and dynamic libraries.
-I have linked them here:
+In the previous blog post, I briefly introduced the basics of static and dynamic libraries.
+Here are the links:

 Deep Dive into C/C++ Compilation and Linking - CSDN Blog

-Deep Dive into C/C++ Compilation and Linking Part 2: Introduction to Dynamic and Static Libraries - CSDN Blog
+Deep Dive into C/C++ Compilation and Linking 2: Intro to Dynamic and Static Libraries - CSDN Blog

-So earlier, we simply explained what the essence of a static library is.
-Although today, using dynamic libraries for code sharing is a more fundamental strategy, for the sake of completeness—and because I personally like using static libraries to package something that only depends on C/C++ the most basic runtime (honestly, I have no solid technical reason for this choice; I just don't like feeding a massive chunk of relocatable files directly to the linker)—let's continue.
+So, we have previously covered the essence of static libraries.
+Although using dynamic libraries is a more fundamental strategy for code sharing today, for the sake of completeness—and because I personally prefer using static libraries to package code that depends only on the most basic runtime (I don't have a strong technical reason for this, I just don't like dumping a massive pile of relocatable files directly into the linker)—let's discuss this further.

-So a natural question arises: we previously learned the fundamental principle of a static library (an organic combination of several relocatable files), but how do we actually create one?
+A natural question arises: we have learned the basic principles of static libraries (an organic combination of several relocatable files), but how do we create one?
 The answer is a small yet powerful tool—ar (Archiver).

 Let me briefly introduce ar!
 It is a tool used to create, modify, and extract archive files.
-These archive files typically end with the .a extension (where "a" stands for archive), and their most common use case is packaging object files (.o files) to create static libraries.
-On Linux, if we are creating a static library (at least a static library) and decide to name it Charlie, the generated library will generally be libCharlie.a.
+These files usually end with the .a extension (where 'a' stands for archive).
+The most common use is packaging object files (.o files) to create static link libraries.
+On Linux, if we decide to name a library demo, the generated library will typically be libdemo.a.

-Some might wonder why it must start with lib.
-Wouldn't generating Charlie.a be more intuitive?
-The core reason is: this is dictated by the working conventions of the linker when we perform linking later.
-Most commonly, when we gcc/g++ compile and prepare to link objects, we dispatch ld to link the target libraries and relocatable files.
-Generally, upper-level build tools prefer using the -L flag to specify the search directory combined with -l (a lowercase L) to find the library.
-For example, when we try to provide the well-known math static library to main.c at a specified path, we might write something like this:
+You might wonder why it must start with lib.
+Isn't generating demo.a more intuitive?
+The core reason is: this is dictated by the working conventions of the linker we will use later.
+Most often, when we compile and link objects, we dispatch ld to link target libraries and relocatable files.
+Generally, high-level build tools use -L to specify the search directory and -l (lowercase L) to find the library.
+For example, when we try to provide a math static library at a known path to main.c, we might write:

 bash